zjalicn/aspnet-mvc-todolist/README.md

 # aspnet-mvc-todolist

 - Stores TodoItems which contain {Id, Name, IsComplete}
-- Main Page displays all TodoItems + allows user to add new TodoItems
+- Main Page displays all TodoItems
+- User can add new TodoItems via modal
 - CRUD Operations on TodoItems
-- Connects to SQL database to read and update data
+- Connects to SQL database to read and update Todo List data

 # run